Hakuyume/aws-mfa/README.md

-# Wrapper of AWS CLI for MFA
+# An AWS CLI helper for MFA

 Currently, Yubikey (OATH-TOTP) is supported.